 This 150A follows the 120% rule, and a main panel upgrade has been avoided!

-However, in some cases, a derate can help avoid the excess cost and added time of a main panel upgrade to bring you quicker solar savings.
+Nevertheless, in some cases, a derate can help avoid the excess cost and added time of a main panel upgrade to bring you quicker solar savings.
+After your project has reached the engineering phase of the process, our team of electrical experts will review your situation and determine if a derate is possible and/or necessary.

 The base cost for this service through Project Solar is $650.